The Washington Sun (website): Staff

-NOTUS covers the politics of the United States.
-It is staffed by a combination of experienced professional journalists and term-limited staff — "fellows" — of which ten are annually selected from recent university graduates and early-career journalists for a paid work experience reporting for NOTUS for 24-months, which is preceded by a month-long immersion course in Washington, D.C. and augmented by guest courses taught by veteran reporters.
+As NOTUS, the outlet focused its coverage on the politics of the United States.
+Consequently, it was staffed by a combination of experienced professional journalists and term-limited "fellows" selected annually from recent university graduates and early-career journalists for a paid, 24-month reporting position, preceded by a month-long immersion course in Washington, D.C., and supplemented by guest courses taught by veteran reporters.
 Some of the senior editors have included Richard Just, Matt Fuller, Kate Nocera, and Matt Berman.